-My Son Wants to Grow Taller - What Can I Tell Him?
+My Child Wants to Grow Taller.
+What Should I Say?

-Taking care of himself — eating well, exercising regularly, and getting plenty of rest — is the best way to help his body reach its natural potential.
-But assuming his diet is normal and he has no medical problems, there's no magic pill or formula or nutritional supplement for increasing height.
-In fact, his genes are the major determinant of how tall he'll be.
+Taking care of themselves — eating well, exercising regularly, and getting plenty of rest — is the best way for kids to help their bodies reach their natural potential.
+No pill, formula, or nutritional supplement can increase someone's height.
+Mostly, our genes determine how tall we will be.

-If you're concerned about your son's growth, talk with his doctor.
+If you're concerned about your child's growth, talk with the doctor.